aguegu/aguegu.github.io/content/posts/atiic/index.md

     SELECT avg(aht21Humidity), max(ts) as _ts FROM atiic WHERE ts >= ${__from:date:seconds} AND ts < ${__to:date:seconds} group by (1000*ts/$__interval_ms)
     ```

-6. Tweak the dashboard to the style you prefer
+6. Tweak the dashboard to the style you prefer.
+You may [import new dashboard](https://grafana.com/docs/grafana/latest/dashboards/export-import/#import-dashboard) with this [json](Atiic-1651162898701.json) file to get this:

   ![screenshot](screenshot.png)

-  There are 6 fields in the `atiic` table:
+# Data Fields

   * ts: INTEGER PRIMARY KEY, unix timestamp in seconds
   * spl06Temperature: REAL, Temperature reading from SPL06, unit Celsius (&deg;C)